Expungement of a DUI conviction in California is a legal process in which

 - The person withdraws his/her plea of guilty or “nolo contendere” (no contest) and re-enters a “not guilty” plea, or

 - If the person was found guilty after a jury trial or a bench trial, the judge sets aside the verdict.

 3. Will it make iteasier for me to find a job?

 One of the major benefits of expunging a California DUI conviction is an easier time securing employment.
 Once a drunk or drugged driving conviction has been expunged, a prospective employer may no longer use it as a basis for negative employment consequences.

-And a state licensing board may use the conviction against you in deciding whether to grant or renew your license or credential--though it will probably look more favorably on your application if the drunk or drugged driving conviction has been expunged.
+A state licensing board may use the conviction against you in deciding whether to grant or renew your license or credential.
+However, it will probably look more favorably on your application if the drunk or drugged driving conviction has been expunged.

 A PC 1203.4 expungement of a DUI will NOT overturn a driver’s license suspension or revocation.5

 But in most cases, probation lasts longer than the period of mandatory driver’s license suspension for a DUI.
 (For example, for a first-time DUI, someone is likely to have his or her license suspended for six months and be sentenced to probation for three to five years.)

 In rare cases, however, a license suspension may extend beyond probation (for instance if the license is permanently revoked).
 In such a case, an expungement will still not restore lost driving privileges.

 5. Does an expungement affect the penalties if I get another DUI later?